 In November 2008, the Beverly Hills community approved a \$334 million general obligation bond (Measure E) to facilitate modernization and safety-related upgrades of Beverly Hills Unified School District's elementary and high school facilities.
-During the 2015-16 school year, the design development phase was completed for the renovation project, including approval of initial construction estimates, and the construction document drawing packages along with interim house packages were submitted to the
+There are no projects to report for the 2018-19 or 2019-20 school years for Moreno High School.